marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 ## Profiling
 * Linux Perf and heaptrack
 * not talking today about QML: should not be used to implement business logic
-* enable - and -02 (always with optimizations): ith std::vector and no optimizations would be very bad; with optimizations it works on level with C; "zero cost overhead" for cpp
+* enable - and -O2 (always with optimizations): with std::vector and no optimizations would be very bad; with optimizations it works on level with C; "zero cost overhead" for cpp
   * only true to the optimized versions; else always you have to pay for the optimized version
   * do not profile un-optimized things; always -g and -O2
 * godbolt: compiler explorer: check for the the de-virtualisation-example